 Earl Holt, son of the early Arkansas settler, Jack Holt, owned the first commercial nursery in the state around 1850.
 His brother, De Kalb Holt, originated the Arkansas Black a few years later.
 Strikingly beautiful, the Arkansas Black, as the name suggests, is dark purple becoming nearly black apple at maturity.
 Very crisp flesh, coarse, greenish-white, sharp flavor, improving with age.
 Keeps all winter.
 The Arkansas Black apple is one of the best apples for hot interior locations.
 Also suggested to do well in many California coastal zones which often have sunny fall weather allowing the fruit to ripen.
 Resistant to cedar-apple rust and some resistance to scab and fireblight.
 Consider Grimes Golden, and/or Newtown Pippin for pollination.
 Please note we are sold out of certifed organic.

-Almost all of our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
+||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).

-Growing Considerations for Arkansas Black apple tree
+Growing Considerations for Arkansas Black Arkansas prior 1886

-Ripens: Very Late
+Harvest Period: Very Late

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.